Anchises: Book 6

-Anchises is mentioned in Book 6 when Aeneas goes to the underworld.
-When Aeneas finds his father in the underworld they have a tearful reunion.
-Aeneas tries to hug Anchises but is unable to.
-Then Aeneas observes swarms of people gathered around a river.
-He ask his father about the river and the people surrounding it.
-Anchises tells him that the people are his future descendants and the river is Lethe.
+Anchises is mentioned in Book 6 when Aeneas voyages to the underworld.
+When Aeneas finds his father in the underworld, they have a tearful reunion.
+Aeneas tries to hug Anchises, yet he is unable.
+Aeneas then observes swarms of people gathered around a river.
+He asks his father about the river and those surrounding it.
+Anchises replies that the people are his future descendants and that the river is called Lethe.
 He expands that after suffering and being cleansed in the underworld, souls that are meant to be reincarnated go to the river Lethe to forget their memories so that they can be reincarnated.
-Anchises then shows Aeneas some of his descendants and discusses some of their deeds.
-He first mentions a son, Silvius, that will be born from Aeneas and Lavinia after Aeneas is dead.
-Anchises also mentions Romulus who is descended from Silvius, the Caesarian line that is descended from Ascanius, and that the Romans will prosper.
-Aeneas sees Marcellus and asks Anchises who he is.
-Anchises tells him how Marcellus will be a great grief for the Romans because he will hold great promise and die too young.
-Then Anchises leads Aeneas through the gates of horn and ivory and out of the underworld.
+Anchises then shows Aeneas some of his descendants and discusses their deeds.
+He first mentions his son Silvius who will be born from Aeneas and Lavinia but after Aeneas is dead.
+Anchises then tells him of Romulus who is descended from Silvius, a member of the Caesarian line descended from Ascanius.
+He further describes that the Romans will prosper.
+Aeneas sees Marcellus and asks Anchises about his identity.
+Anchises states that he is Marcellus, who will hold great promise for the Romans but die too young and thus cause them great grief.
+Finally, Anchises leads Aeneas through the gates of horn and ivory and out of the underworld.
 This is the last major appearance of Anchises.